Kilpisjärvi - Kautokeino, about 190 km

 At the north end of Raisluobbal the route turns and leads through a bog between Jalgesvarri and Aitevarri, and joins an all-terrain-vehicle track on the slopes of Hålvinvarri.
 The bogs on either side of Ciegnaljåkk are difficult to travel.
 The river can be waded across if you have rubber boots.

-Hikers arrive at Reisavanhytta hut (www.statskog.no), which is owned by Statskog-Troms, after passing by a transformer station on the west side of Lieggascårro.
+Hikers arrive at Reisavanhytta hut (inatur.no, in Norwegian), which is owned by Statskog-Troms, after passing by a transformer station on the west side of Lieggascårro.
 From the hut you can proceed to Kautokeino along the road which leads to the Bidjovaggen mines.
 The distance to Kautokeino along this route is 40 km.

 Raisjärvi - Kautokeino 51 km